exposit/pythia-oracle/HELP.md

 The primary text input is how you get text into the program.
 It also supports passing information to various other buttons across the program, like the different "random [item]" buttons, the dice roller, and the "find" button.

 To roll dice without using the "Roll Dice" button, you need to be in a text entering mode other than "None".
-If you begin your string with a number or include the word "roll" anywhere in the string, Pythia will check if the string contains any dice notation segments (2d8, 2d6x3, and so on) and, if so, roll them.
+If you begin your string with a number or include the keyword "roll" anywhere in the string, Pythia will check if the string contains any dice notation segments (2d8, 2d6x3, and so on) and, if so, roll them.

+If you include the keyword "??", it will return your text as a query then call an oracle automatically after you hit enter.

+Finally, you can tag your blocks automatically with "-p" (plain) or "-a" for aside.
+This must be the first or last element in the text input and any other keywords will override it.
+Hit "enter" to pass the keyword to Pythia.

 #### Side Controls